joedatlive/streamui/README.md

 ### Running and output
 You will need a web server to serve the UI and to be able to post new fitlers and streams  I use a python web server for development and it is in the src\webserver folder.
 Plans are to move the config and data files to a standard cloud storage like S3.
 Lots changing here, so I won't include too many details.

+NOTE: Need to run in IDE (VScode is what I use) as the build dependencies are a mess.
+Plan is to use maven, but need to get dependencies working.

 Check the repo issues to get a sense of what is working.
 The active work

 ### UI